haimbilia/BuyHub/readme.txt

     => 064914 - Suggestion: To add the edit button to update any logo in the business logo section => 064909 - Notice appears in the variants and options section when admin tries to edit the product details in the master product request
     => 064937 -	permissions issue for sub admin
+    => 064936 - Permission issue for sub-admin user

 UAT points: